-The Fund's financial liabilities pertain to due to brokers, capital shares redeemed payable, trust fees payable and accrued professional which are contractually due within twelve (12) months from the reporting date.
+The Fund's financial liabilities pertain to capital shares redeemed payable, trust fees payable, and accrued professional fee, which are all contractually due within twelve (12) months from the reporting date.

 Overall, due to the Fund's structure and strong liquidity position, the liquidity risk exposure of the Fund is negligible.